echicken/node-ansi/README.md

 			- As in toGIF() above, how many new characters appear in each frame of the video
 			- Ultimately this is another way to adjust the "speed" of the video
 			- Adjusting this value instead of 'speed' usually results in videos being generated more quickly
+		- *scale* (number) (default: 1)
+			- Scale the video to this many times the size of the original image (.25 would be 25%, 2 would be 200%, etc.)
 	- *callback* is a required function that will be called with one argument, a Buffer object containing the video

 #####Properties